Stevoisiak/python-csv-to-pipe-converter/README.md

 # Python CSV-to-Pipe

-CSV-to-Pipe is a package of two Python scripts for converting a CSV to a pipe delimited file.
+CSV-to-Pipe is a set of two simple Python scripts for converting a CSV to a pipe delimited file.
 They allow you to drag-and-drop files on Windows.

 ## Installation